 In 2016, the Agricultural Marketing Service, a branch of the USDA, announced in a statement that it was dropping its official definition of “grass fed” because it doesn’t have the authority to define and determine whether grass fed claims are truthful and misleading.

 Did you know that ALL cows eat grass?
 Yes, ALL really means ALL.
 We know there are books and documentaries out there that suggest that some cattle spend their whole lives in feedlots, but that’s a myth.

 To understand how and why all cows eat grass, you first have to understand how beef cattle are born and raised.
-The majority of cattle farms in the U.S. (including ours) are known as “Cow-calf farms.”
+The majority of cattle farms in the U.S. (including ours) are “cow-calf farms.”
 This term may be new to you, but it’s very common in the agriculture community.
-On a cow-calf farm, the farmer owns a herd of cows (sidenote: cows are always females and bulls are always males), and each cow is expected to have a baby calf every year.
+On a cow-calf farm, the farmer owns a herd of cows (sidenote: cows are always females and bulls are always males), and each cow has a a baby calf every year.

 When the calf is about 8-12 months old, the farmer has a decision to make with two main options.